-I know this review was supposed to be about Swimming, but bear with me.
+I know this review was supposed to be about Swimming but bear with me.
 We have to take a step back to understand what Mac was saying in 2018.

 Blue Slide Park

-It’s really hard for me to even sit through Blue Slide Park because outside of a couple songs, it’s just not a very good album.
+It’s really hard for me to even sit through Blue Slide Park because outside of a couple of songs, it’s just not a very good album.
 “Of the Soul” and “Missed Calls” are very good tracks, but most of the time Mac is just talking about stupid sh*t that caters to immature young kids (and yes I listened to the entire album; it was torture).

-Towards the end we can kind of see a glimpse of how he’s starting to mature as a rapper, but for the most part the album is completely forgettable in my opinion.
+Towards the end, we can kind of see a glimpse of how he’s starting to mature as a rapper, but for the most part, the album is completely forgettable in my opinion.
 Purists would call it a masterpiece, but I just don’t see it.
 He hasn’t quite developed yet and his flow isn’t really polished; he’s just sort of rhyming words and while it’s technically proficient, it doesn’t mean much; thematically or otherwise.

 Watching Movies With The Sound Off

-On Watching Movies, Mac has a lot more self awareness.
-He seems concerned with his behavior and it’s implications, what it means in the grand scheme of things, who it might have an impact on, as well as the ramifications of generally being a complete f up.
+On Watching Movies, Mac has a lot more self-awareness.
+He seems concerned with his behavior and its implications, what it means in the grand scheme of things, who it might have an impact on, as well as the ramifications of generally being a complete f up.
 Lol.

-He seems to understand that the ego and self gratification are generally negative character flaws, though there is a propensity for indulgence in materialism on many tracks therein.
+He seems to understand that the ego and self-gratification are generally negative character flaws, though there is a propensity for indulgence in materialism on many tracks therein.

 I’ve always viewed this album as him coming to terms with mortality and what life is truly about, vs. still being a star attached to the lifestyle.

 The album is still incredibly vulgar and obscene in some ways (“Red Dot Music” feat.
 Action Bronson is particularly filthy and vile), but there are moments of greatness scattered abound.
 “Objects in the Mirror” is a fine example of such a track that has the power to break you down emotionally.
-His raw vulnerability is on display here, and the backing instrumentation provides a smooth, almost hazy sheen of warmth to compliment his lyrics.
+His raw vulnerability is on display here, and the backing instrumentation provides a smooth, almost hazy sheen of warmth to complement his lyrics.

-On “Remember” he laments the loss of a close friend, and it feels incredibly genuine and heart felt.
-I’ve cried many times listening to it, and I don’t even know his friend.
+On “Remember” he laments the loss of a close friend, and it feels incredibly genuine and heartfelt.
+I’ve cried many times listening to it, and I didn’t even know his friend.
 He had the power to communicate everyday emotions and concepts to the listener, and here he conveys to us how he felt growing up as a kid with little worry.
 It’s relatable, but yet still profound.
 You identify with it because it makes you think back on your own childhood and how grateful you are for it (if you were privileged enough to be raised right).

 The 2015 album GO:OD AM saw a return to a brighter sounding Mac, and it seemed like there was a light at the end of the dark tunnel.
 His lyrics were still mostly vulgar, but the backing beats hinted at a more old school, boom bap type of sound.
 It sounded like the feeling of giving yourself the cold water splash in the morning (Thanks Grandma).